grafana/k6-learn/Modules/Load Testing.md

 1. A. B describes one type of load test, peak load tests, and C mentions only one of many test parameters that could have an impact on the test scenario chosen and the test results.
 2. B. A soak test is executed over a longer period of time, and can end in too many errors to be useful if the environment has not yet gone through shakeout testing.
 Full regression tests could likewise not be too useful without first verifying that the environment and script(s) work.
-3. B. While memory leaks can be discovered during stress and average load tests, the longer duration of soak tests make them uniquely suited for unearthing more gradual trends like memory leaks.
+3. B. While memory leaks can be discovered during stress and average load tests, the longer duration of soak tests makes them uniquely suited for unearthing more gradual trends like memory leaks.